MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 1. Select **Add machine**.

 When you add your machine to a group, any connections currently targeting your machine will break.
 You will need to update those connections to target the machine group.

+>[!IMPORTANT]
+>In order to register your machine, you need to have an Organization premium account.

 ## Trigger a desktop flow to run on your machine group